divio/divio-cloud-docs/introduction/django-08-refinements.rst

 with their own static files, or change the static files in existing applications, they will be collected automatically on deployment.

-..  admonition:: Static files, locally
+..  admonition:: Serving static files, locally

     When working locally, the static files collected by Docker inside the container will be *overwritten*, because of